CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 # Running Julia batch jobs on CSC clusters
-This tutorial contains examples for running various Julia batch jobs on CSC clusters.
+This tutorial contains examples for running various Julia batch jobs on Puhti, Mahti and LUMI clusters.

 [TOC]